-In earlier Basics of Virtualization - Part A I talked about what is virtualization.
+In earlier post I talked about what is virtualization.
 In this post I am going to talk about types of Virtualization and their difference.

 Nowadays virtualization is applicable to everything.
 As mentioned in the earlier post:

 Even something as simple as partitioning a hard drive is considered virtualization because you take one drive and partition it to create two separate hard drives.
 Devices, applications and human users are able to interact with the virtual resource as if it were a real single logical resource.

 So according to the broad areas we can divide the areas as following:

 Storage Virtualization: the amalgamation of multiple network storage devices into what appears to be a single storage unit.

 Server Virtualization: the partitioning of a physical server into smaller virtual servers.

 Operating system-level virtualization: a type of server virtualization technology which works at the operating system (kernel) layer.

 Network Virtualization: using network resources through a logical segmentation of a single physical network.